Electronic Tax Warrants

-Counties Deployed: Allen, Bartholomew, Benton, Blackford, Boone, Carroll, Cass, Clark, Crawford, Dearborn, Dekalb, Delaware, Elkhart, Fayette, Floyd, Fountain, Franklin, Fulton, Gibson, Grant, Greene, Hamilton, Hancock, Harrison, Hendricks, Henry, Huntington, Jackson, Jasper, Jay, Jennings, Johnson, Knox, Lake, LaPorte, Lawrence, Madison, Marion, Marshall, Monroe, Morgan, Newton, Noble, Ohio, Orange, Owen, Parke, Perry, Porter, Posey, Pulaski, Randolph, Rush, St. Joseph, Scott, Shelby, Starke, Steuben, Tippecanoe, Tipton, Union, Vanderburgh, Vermillion, Vigo, Warren, Washington, White and Whitley.
+Counties Deployed: Allen, Bartholomew, Benton, Blackford, Boone, Carroll, Cass, Clark, Crawford, Dearborn, Dekalb, Delaware, Elkhart, Fayette, Floyd, Fountain, Franklin, Fulton, Gibson, Grant, Greene, Hamilton, Hancock, Harrison, Hendricks, Henry, Howard, Huntington, Jackson, Jasper, Jay, Jennings, Johnson, Knox, Lake, LaPorte, Lawrence, Madison, Marion, Marshall, Montgomery, Monroe, Morgan, Newton, Noble, Ohio, Orange, Owen, Parke, Perry, Porter, Posey, Pulaski, Randolph, Ripley, Rush, St. Joseph, Scott, Shelby, Starke, Steuben, Tippecanoe, Tipton, Union, Vanderburgh, Vermillion, Vigo, Warren, Washington, Wayne, White and Whitley.

 Court Technology and the state Department of Revenue (DOR) have collaborated to create a Tax Warrant interface that will allow Clerks of the Circuit Court to seamlessly process Tax Warrants electronically, reducing manual data entry, making public records easily searchable and providing accurate records in a more timely manner.